lk-geimfari/awesomo/languages/PHP.md

 PHP was created by Rasmus Lerdorf in 1994 but appeared in the market in 1995.
 PHP 8.1 is the latest version of PHP, which was released on 30 August 2022.

--PHP stands for Hypertext Preprocessor.
+- PHP stands for Hypertext Preprocessor.
--PHP is an interpreted language.
+- PHP is an interpreted language.
--PHP is a server-side scripting language.
+- PHP is a server-side scripting language.
--PHP can be embedded into HTML.
+- PHP can be embedded into HTML.
--PHP is an object-oriented language.
+- PHP is an object-oriented language.
--PHP is an open-source scripting.
+- PHP is an open-source scripting.
--PHP is simple and easy to learn.
+- PHP is simple and easy to learn.

 ## Documentation